raku-community-modules/raku-bench/README.md

 mirrors across the network -- not requiring nearly as much bandwidth as the original setup since only new commits and tags are pulled -- and then update all extracted checkouts locally from those mirrors.

-NOTE: There is one exception to this magic -- Niecza's build process needs to download a ZIP of an older release in order to build a new one.
-Unfortunately, because these are changed quite often, it would waste quite a bit of bandwidth to download all the ZIPs at once during setup if the user doesn't plan to benchmark *every* Niecza release.
-For this reason, if you plan to benchmark Niecza when you are not on a fast network, you should at least *build* the Niecza releases you want to test while still well-connected.

 BENCHMARKING TIPS